valgeirb/nuxt-fathom/README.md

 > Tip: you can also use an [.env file](#runtime-config) instead of a `fathom` key.

 Done!
-Fathom Analytics will now run in your application's client.
+Fathom Analytics will now run in your application's client and automatically track page views.

 ## Configuration